demetreades/win10guide/README.md

 <br>

-Task Manager opens with `CTRL+SHIFT+ESC` if you have it from the options `always on top` it will open everytime you hit the shortcut on top other crashed windows.
+Taskmanager opens with `CTRL+SHIFT+ESC` if you have it from the options `always on top` it will open everytime you hit the shortcut on top other crashed windows, to manually refresh its values with `F5`.

 To remove items from the right click **context menu** open `regedit.exe` and navigate to: